Mauser MG 213: Background

 During World War II, the German firm Mauser began development of a radically new 20 mm autocannon using a motorised firing mechanism in order to improve the rate of fire.
 The weapon got the preliminary designation Mauser MG 213 and by the late-war period the design was beginning to mature.
-However the presence of large heavy bombers like the Boeing B-17 Flying Fortress and Avro Lancaster led to the need of up-arming Luftwaffe fighter aircraft with heavier cannons.
-Mauser responded to this by adapting the MG 213 to fire the 30 mm rounds from the MK 108 cannon.
+However the presence of large heavy bombers such as the Boeing B-17 Flying Fortress and Avro Lancaster led to the need of to arm Luftwaffe fighter aircraft with heavier cannons.
+Mauser responded by adapting the MG 213 to fire the 30 mm rounds from the MK 108 cannon.
 This variant was given the preliminary designation Maschinenkanone 213, as the 30 mm caliber meant that the weapon was classed as a cannon in German nomenclature.
-The 30 mm rounds on the MK 108 cannon had a fairly short cartridge with limited propellant capacity (30×90mm), and thus had a low muzzle velocity of around 550 m/s.
+The 30 mm rounds on the MK 108 cannon had a fairly short cartridge with limited propellant capacity (30×90mm), providing a low muzzle velocity of around 550 m/s.
 However, as they were adapted with mine shells, which could effectively knock out any aircraft at the time with just a few hits, they did not need high velocity to be effective against non-manoeuvering targets like bombers.
-Despite frantic efforts, production of the MK 213 never commenced due to development problems such as excessive barrel wear, not to mention the Allied Combined Bomber Offensive campaign against German industry.
-At the end of the war only 5 prototypes (V1 to V5) of either 20 mm MG 213 or 30 mm MK 213 were finished.
+Despite frantic efforts, production of the MK 213 never commenced due to development problems such as excessive barrel wear, and to the Allied Combined Bomber Offensive campaign against German industry.
+At the end of the war only 5 prototypes (V1 to V5) of either 20 mm MG 213 or 30 mm MK 213 had been finished.